LucasDelfino92/morrowindsharp/tools.md

 The edited plugin will have overwritten the existing plugin.

-> TESAME doubles down as a conflict solving utility.
+> ℹ️ TESAME doubles down as a conflict solving utility.
 Using TESAME, you can delete records from a mod which conflict with another mod's.

 ## Updating saves